openconfig/featureprofiles/feature/bgp/policybase/otg_tests/aspath_test/README.md

 ## Procedure

 * RT-2.2.1 - Test setup
-  * Use cfgLib to generate config for 2 DUT ports
-  * Use cfgLib to generate config for DUT port 1 eBGP session
+  * Generate config for 2 DUT ports, with DUT port 1 eBGP session to ATE port 1

-  * Use helper to configure ATE 2 ports
-  * Use helper to configure ATE port 1 with 1 eBGP session
+  * Generate config for ATE 2 ports, with ATE port 1 eBGP session to DUT port 1

+  * Configure ATE port 1 to advertise ipv4 and ipv6 prefixes using the following as paths
+    * routes-set-1 with as path `[100, 200, 300]`
+    * routes-set-2 with as path `[100, 400, 300]`
+    * routes-set-3 with as path `[110]`
+    * routes-set-4 with as path `[400]`
+    * routes-set-5 with as path `[100, 300, 200]`
+    * routes-set-6 with as path `[1, 100, 200, 300, 400]`

   * Establish eBGP sessions between ATE port-1 and DUT port-1
-  * For IPv4 and IPv6 routes:
-    * Advertise IPv4 prefixes over IPv4 neighbor from ATE port-1, observe
-            received prefixes at ATE port-2.
-    * Advertise IPv6 prefixes over IPv6 neighbor from ATE port-1,
-        observe received prefixes at ATE port-2.
-  * Generate traffic from ATE port-2 to ATE port-1
+  * Generate traffic from ATE port-2 to all prefixes
-  * Validate that traffic can be received on ATE port-1 for all installed routes
+  * Validate that traffic is received on ATE port-1 for all installed routes

 * RT-2.2.2 - Validate as-path-set
-  * Configure DUT as below
+  * Configure DUT with the following routing policies
     * Create policy-definition named 'any_my_3_aspaths' with the following options
       * create as-path-set named "my_3_aspaths" with members
         * `{ as-path-set-member = [ "100", "200", "300" ] }`